LEADING SOLICITORS

-Commissioner for Oaths in Bolton
+Commissioner for Oaths

 In English law, a Commissioner for Oaths is a person appointed by the Lord Chancellor with power to administer oaths or take affidavits.
-At Parkview Solicitors we can Oath your documents and witness your signature.
-We can assist you in:

-Statutory Declaration- Not anybody can administer a statutory declaration as it is an important legal document and must therefore be verified.
+Statutory Declaration – Not anybody can administer a statutory declaration as it is an important legal document and must therefore be verified.
 We can assist you in witnessing a Statutory Declaration for authorities and purposes such as a Security job application, Deposit Protection Service, for HMRC purposes, for visa, sponsor form and all other related immigration purposes.

 An affidavit is a written form of evidence used in various court proceedings such as family (divorce matters), civil litigation etc. We can help with drafting and attesting affidavits.